You worried they would pull some Theme Music Abandonment

 - Terminator 3: Rise of the Machines: Brad Fidel's theme is heard only in the credits.

 - Casino Royale: The James Bond theme plays in full over the ending and credits.
-In previous Bond films, a snippet of the theme had played in the famous "gunbarrel" opening sequence, and then usually at least once during the movie itself during an action sequence.
+In previous Bond films, a snippet of the theme was played in the famous "gunbarrel" opening sequence, then usually at least once in the movie itself during an action sequence.
 As Casino Royale was a reboot, it was decided to withhold the use of the theme until the very end.
-This is done again in the next film, Quantum of Solace, which again withheld the theme to the end, and also restored the gunbarrel sequence, but yet again at the end of the film.
+This is done again in the next film, Quantum of Solace, which also restores the full gunbarrel sequence, though only at the end of the film.